 Jennifer’s first spiritual tradition was Kriya Yoga, a path of nondual tantric Shaivism in the lineage of Babaji Nagaraj and the 18 Tamil Yoga Siddhas.
 Since 1986 she has also been a practitioner of Vajrayana, or tantric Buddhism, and has studied with Tsoknyi Rinpoche, Lama Tharchin Rinpoche, and Tenzin Wangyal Rinpoche.
 In addition, she feels a deep affinity with the evolutionary perspective of Sri Aurobindo, and with the esoteric heart of all traditions.

-Jennifer was propelled onto the spiritual path at the age of 15 by the sudden and unexpected death of a close friend, which catalyzed a profound recognition of impermanence and a yearning for that which cannot be lost.
+Jennifer was propelled onto the spiritual path at the age of 15 by the sudden and unexpected death of her first love, which catalyzed a profound recognition of impermanence and a yearning for that which cannot be lost.
 She became a psychotherapist after repeatedly experiencing, in both teachers and students, a lack of integration that often seemed to accompany even genuine spiritual development, and the harm that such lack of integration could cause.

 Her life purpose since then has been to bring together spiritual and psychological work in the service of not only realizing but increasingly embodying our awake nature––finding our intrinsic nature while unwinding our conditioned patterning––and she has been leading retreats, seminars, and ongoing groups dedicated to this work since 1988.